goodcoderCJ/redux-crud/README.md

 # A SImple CRUD App Using Redux

-This is a simple application that enables users to create their information,read,update and as well delete their info,in implementing its functionalities Redux state management library was used.
+This is a simple application that enables users to create their task,read,update and as well delete their info,in implementing its functionalities Redux state management library was used.

 ## Project Structure